fabiojbg/ChatGPT-Discord-Bot/README.md

 # chatGPTDiscordBot
-This is a simple chatGPT bot for Discord capable of keeping the conversation history.
+This is a very complete chatGPT bot for Discord capable of keeping the conversation history.
+In fact, the bot keeps the most conversation history supported for the model.
+For example: if the 'gpt-3.5-turbo' model is being used, the bot will keep the most conversation history that consumes up to the 4096 tokens supported by the model.
+In fact, the bot saves some tokens for the bot responses, this can be set in the in the parameter TOKENS_TO_RESERVE_FOR_COMPLETION in the .env file.

 By default, this Bot uses the 'gpt-3.5-turbo' openAI model.

+To direct you messages to the bot, you must start your messages with "rob, ".

 Below there is a chat example.
-(Unfortunately this model is not yet good at complex calculations but I tested this with chatGPT-4 and the results were better but not perfect.
-I will update this for chatGPT-4 as soon as their API is available.)

 ![alt text](./images/chat_sample.png)